vzaccaria/aos-sched/readme.md

    bunx aos-sched dump cfs 0 | bunx aos-sched simulate cfs | bunx aos-sched export complete
    ```

-1. `dump`: This command is optional and is used to dump out examples of schedule plans which are wired in the tool (they are the one used for tests).
+1. `dump`: This command is used to dump out examples of schedule plans which are wired in the tool (they are the one used for tests).
 These might have or not parameters specific to the scheduler itself.
 It takes two arguments: the scheduler to use and the example number.
 It returns the JSON representation of the specified schedule.

    ```
    bunx aos-sched dump cfs 0 | jq .